sam4815/osnekl/README.md

 ## About

-I've been working through Jane Street's [OCaml Workshop](https://github.com/sam4815/learn-ocaml-workshop).
-One of the projects - building a snake clone - uses [X11](https://en.wikipedia.org/wiki/X_Window_System) for rendering, which has been a little clunky to work with on a Mac, so I broke out my Snake clone into a standalone app using [Notty](https://github.com/pqwy/notty) to display the game in the terminal.
+Recently I've been working through Jane Street's [OCaml Workshop](https://github.com/sam4815/learn-ocaml-workshop).
+One of the projects involves building a Snake clone, and it uses [X11](https://en.wikipedia.org/wiki/X_Window_System) for rendering.
+Though it's relatively simple to work with, the graphics are a little clunky and it comes with an additional system dependency (e.g. XQuartz for Mac users), so I broke my Snake clone out into a standalone app and switched to using [Notty](https://github.com/pqwy/notty) to display the game in the terminal.

 ## Installation